3DMIN/3DMIN.github.io/_build/box.md

 ## Glueing

-<span class="note">Glueing is best done with two people.
-While one puts the pieces together, the other prepares them with glue.</span>
+<div class="note">Glueing is best done with two people.
+While one puts the pieces together, the other prepares them with glue.</div>

 The process of glueing should take you no more than 10 minutes, otherwise you risk the wood glue to dry and harden without the needed pressure.
 When done witht the glueing, immediatly continue with [clamping the box](#drying-and-clamping).
 Put glue to all the places that will stick to each other.